-The cause remains unknown, but some studies indicate a link between the Epstein Barr Virus, while others indicate environmental factors, a lack of vitamin D, or parasites as a stimulus of the persistent immune response in the central nervous system.
+The cause remains unknown, but indicate a link between the Epstein Barr Virus, while indicate environmental factors, a lack of vitamin D, or parasites as a stimulus of the persistent immune response in the central nervous system.
 It can be unpredictable and, in some cases, disabling.
 But not all forms of MS are the same.

 To help distinguish between the different types of the condition, the National Multiple Sclerosis Society (NMSS) identified four distinct categories.

 To accurately define the different forms of MS, in 1996, the NMSS surveyed a group of scientists who specialized in MS patient care and research.
 After analyzing the scientists’ responses, the organization categorized the condition into four primary types.

 These course definitions were updated in 2013 to reflect advances in research.
 They are: